Merzasphor/MWSE/docs/source/lua/type/tes3weapon.rst

     Thrust damage inflicted at minimum weapon swing.

 `type`_ (`number`_)
+    Read-only.
 A number representing the weapon type.
 Matches values from the tes3.weaponType table.

 `typeName`_ (`string`_)
+    Read-only.
 The player-facing name for the weapon type.

 `value`_ (`number`_)
     The value of the object.